What is an uninsured driver promise?

 Can an uninsured driver claim on my car insurance?

 Yes, if the accident is your fault then an uninsured driver can make a claim on your insurance policy.
-Your provider will pay for the uninsured vehicle to be repaired - however they’ll still be fined and have points added to their licence, and their vehicle may even be seized.
+Your insurance provider will pay for the uninsured vehicle to be repaired.
+However, the uninsured driver will still be fined and have points added to their licence, and their vehicle may even be seized.

-If you have fully comprehensive insurance then your provider will cover your own repairs too, but if not then you’ll need to pay for it yourself.
+If you have fully comprehensive car insurance then your provider will cover your own repairs too.
+If not, then you’ll need to pay for it yourself.

-If it is your fault, then you will be expected to pay for repair costs to both your car and theirs, even if they are uninsured.
+If the accident was your fault, then you will be expected to pay for repair costs to both your car and theirs, even if they are uninsured.
 Your third-party insurance should cover the repairs to the other person’s vehicle, but not your own.
 So, unless you have comprehensive cover, you will have to fork out to repair your car.

-However, they can still be prosecuted for not having legal insurance and the police have the power to seize their vehicle.
+However, the uninsured driver can still be prosecuted for not having legal insurance and the police have the power to seize their vehicle.

 What if the other driver can’t be found?

-If the other driver can’t be found, you can still make a claim if you have fully comprehensive insurance, but if not you’ll need to go through the Motor Insurance Bureau.
-You’ll be able to submit an application online, and you’ll need to provide as much evident as possible to back up your claim – this can include:
+If the other driver can’t be found (known as an untraced driver), you can still make a claim if you have fully comprehensive insurance, but if not you’ll need to go through the Motor Insurers' Bureau (MIB).
+You’ll be able to submit an application online, and you’ll need to provide as much evidence as possible to back up your claim.
+This can include:

-Photos you’ve taken of the damage – debris belonging to another car, or tyre marks on the road can all help
+Photos you’ve taken at the scene of the accident.
+For example, photos of debris belonging to another car, or tyre marks on the road

-As well as being liable for the cost of an accident and any costs associated to the resulting claim.
-You could also:
+If you drive without insurance, as well as being liable for the cost of an accident and any costs associated with the resulting claim, you could:

 Have your vehicle seized